ajstewartlang/02_intro_to_python_programming/_sources/conda.md

       - asn1crypto=1.4.0=py_0
     ...

-## Creating a new Python shell and Jupyter Kernel
+## Creating a new Python Shell and Jupyter Kernel

 In order to run a Jupyter Notebook in our new environment we need to connect them together.
 In the following, I activate my new environment which I've previously called `data_science`, install the `ipykernel` package (if it’s not already present) and create the kernel for use in Jupyter where it will appear with the name `Python (data_science)`.